-The Food and Drug Administration on Friday approved the experimental Alzheimer’s disease drug Leqembi (lecanemab-irmb) for clinical use in patients with early disease.
+The Food and Drug Administration on Friday approved the experimental Alzheimer’s disease drug Leqembi (lecanemab) for clinical use in patients in the early stages of disease.

 Leqembi is a monoclonal antibody that targets amyloid plaques in the brain, which are widely thought to contribute to the progression of dementia.
-Made by Eisai and Biogen, it is recommended for patients in the early stages of Alzheimer’s disease and is delivered using repeat infusions.
-The FDA’s decision was based on the results of clinical trial data showing a reduction in brain amyloid burden for participants with mild cognitive impairment or mild dementia who took Leqembi.
-The data also showed patients had “moderately” less decline, by 27%, in measures of cognition and function over an 18-month period.
+Made by Eisai and Biogen, it is delivered using repeat infusions.
+In making its decision, the FDA relied on clinical trial data, which showed a reduction in brain amyloid burden for participants with mild cognitive impairment or mild dementia who took Leqembi.
+Patients also had “moderately” less decline, by 27%, in measures of cognition and function over an 18-month period.

 “Alzheimer’s disease immeasurably incapacitates the lives of those who suffer from it and has devastating effects on their loved ones,” said Billy Dunn, MD, director of the Office of Neuroscience in the FDA’s Center for Drug Evaluation and Research.
 “This treatment option is the latest therapy to target and affect the underlying disease process of Alzheimer’s, instead of only treating the symptoms of the disease.”

 With few treatments for Alzheimer’s available, the FDA’s decision is a milestone for dementia patients, advocates said.